EventStore/EventStore/docs/server/features/connectors/features.md

 The transformation function must be a JavaScript function named **transform**.

-Additionally, it must adhere to the EventStore Record structure.
+Additionally, it must adhere to the KurrentDB Record structure.
 Otherwise, it will not start.
 For example, the following will **NOT** work:

 ```js
 {